7 Best Podcast Software to Edit and Record Your Show (2021)

 - Automatic Episode Optimization – Buzzsprout automatically optimizes different technical aspects of audio, including bit rate, ID3, or file type.

 - Transcription – Make your podcasts more accessible for disabled users and more visible on search engines with transcripts.
+For more information, you can read my guide to transcription software and other text-to-speech options.

 - The ‘Chapter Markers’ help your users easily navigate favorite podcasts, track the latest developments, and avoid spoilers.